 02. The Matrix (1999)

-The Matrix is pure visual spectacle.
+The Matrix is a pure visual spectacle.
 Remember bullet-time?
 Remember those Agent Smith clones in the sequel?
 Remember the scenes when Neo flew across the city at lightning speeds?
-Remember being in awe of the Matrix world?
-Well the film went on to inspire similar effects in dozens of films and for that it even picked up a Best Visual Effects award.
-Without the Matrix films like The Avengers wouldn’t be possible today.
+Remember being in awe of em>The Matrix world?
+Well, the film went on to inspire similar effects in dozens of films and it even picked up a Best Visual Effects award.
+Without the Matrix, films like The Avengers wouldn’t be possible today.

 01. Toy Story (1995)

 Say hello to the world’s first fully computer-generated feature film.
-Created by Pixar using their famous RenderMan software, the computer animation manipulated quickly rendered polygons and sent each frame through a complex process of overlyaing shaders of color, texture maps, and reflexivity, rendering one frame at a time.
+Created by Pixar using their famous RenderMan software, the computer animation manipulated quickly rendered polygons and sent each frame through a complex process of overlaying shades of colour, texture maps, and reflexivity, rendering one frame at a time.
 You need approximately 25-30 frames for 1 second of film time.
 Woody had over 700 animation controls, 212 in his face alone, including 58 to control his mouth.
-In the end, 800,000 hours of machine time was required to render the final elements of the 77 minute film.
+In the end, 800,000 hours of machine time was required to render the final elements of the 77-minute film.
 Yikes!
 Nevertheless, Toy Story opened up new possibilities and made CGI serious business.
-It was $15 million cheaper to produce than The Lion King.
+It was also $15 million cheaper to produce than The Lion King.